tokeidlom/discworld/README.md

 This system is currently in its early development phase, and as such it is less attractive than a pair of Rincewind's old long johns.
 It is actively being worked on, and should get better over time.

-However, just as Ankh-Morpork itself, despite being ugly, it somehow manages to defy logic, and works anyway.
+However, just as Ankh-Morpork itself, despite being ugly it somehow manages to defy logic and works anyway.
 Maybe only because no one told it that it shouldn't!

 Add this manifest to your FoundryVTT: https://raw.githubusercontent.com/tokeidlom/discworld/main/src/system.json